-But former inmates who are genuinely dedicated to earning an honest living and ‘staying clean’ often face bars, not of steel, but judgement and fear.
-These bars block them from securing self-sustaining employment – the cornerstone of their principled pursuit.
+However, former inmates who are dedicated to earning an honest living and ‘staying clean’ often face bars, not of steel, but of judgement and fear.
+These bars block them from securing self-supportive employment – the cornerstone of their virtuous pursuit.

 The Changing Gang

-Various studies have indicated that finding employment within the first year of freedom will cut newly released criminals’ chances of re-offense by approximately 20 percent.1 Sadly, one-third of U.S. citizens hold a criminal record…60 percent of them are still unemployed one year after their release.2
+Various studies indicate that finding employment within the first year of freedom will cut newly released criminals’ chances of re-offense by approximately 20 percent.1 Sadly, one-third of U.S. citizens hold a criminal record…60 percent of them are still unemployed one year after their release.2

 Most states have established various employment programs for ex-offenders, and last year President Trump declared April “Second Chance Month” to devise “expanded opportunities for those who have worked to overcome bad decisions earlier in life.”
 He encouraged prisons across the nation to provide skills and job training.